 Employees are also able to elect to prospectively modify the amount of their FSA contributions for plan years ending in 2021, without a status change.
 The applicable dollar limitations will continue to apply.

-Employers may retroactively adopt plan amendments incorporating these amendments: the plan must be operated consistently with the terms until the amendment is adopted and the amendment must be adopted by the last day of the first calendar year following the plan year in which it is effective.
+Now, employers may retroactively adopt plan amendments incorporating these amendments: the plan must be operated consistently with the terms until the amendment is adopted and the amendment must be adopted by the last day of the first calendar year following the plan year in which it is effective.

 The information, examples, and suggestions presented in this material have been developed from sources believed to be reliable, from a variety of sources including industry, regulatory and legislative.
 They should not be construed as legal or other professional advice.
 This material is for illustrative purposes and is not intended to constitute a contract.
 This material is presented for educational purposes only.